Secure supply chains: shipping and logistics costs as a key success factor

 There are many ways to optimise your supply chain.
 In our 6-step guide, we focus on optimising shipping and logistics costs in small and medium-sized enterprises.
 And not just because we are experts in B2B shipping, but because for SMEs, optimising shipping and transport costs – regardless of whether it’s a package or a pallet – is one of the easiest and most cost-effective ways to save costs.

 Around 23 million small and medium-sized enterprises in the European Union are responsible for economic growth.
 This means that 99.8 percent of all European companies are small and medium-sized enterprises.
-They are drivers of innovation and competition in many areas and secure millions of jobs.2 In Germany, almost all companies are SMEs, with a share of 99.4%.3
+They are drivers of innovation and competition in many areas and secure millions of jobs.2

 In contrast to globalised large companies, which have recourse to risk supply chain managers in procurement and can thus react more quickly and effectively to fluctuations in the supply chain, measures to secure supply chains are far less developed in SMEs.
 Due to their corporate structure, among other things, they often lack the resources to set up a functioning “risk management in the supply chain“.
 This goes at the expense of flexibility in the event of fluctuations and makes it difficult to maintain an operation in times of crisis.3